Marketplace Facilitator Changes in 2020

 In the recent MTC.gov meeting, an updated whitepaper was produced, making recommendations to state legislators and tax agencies considering such laws or amendments during their 2020 legislative sessions.

 When does a Marketplace Seller (you) Get Audited for Marketplace Sales?

 Here is the situation: If the marketplace facilitator/provider can show that the failure to collect was due to the marketplace seller (you) providing erroneous information to the marketplace facilitator/provider, then the audit risk and liability can shift to the marketplace seller for those transactions.

 Erroneous information may be just inaccurate information.
 The wrong EIN, spelling errors, address issues…from your seller account.

 What is involved in the Marketplace seller economic nexus threshold calculation?

 Most states include both marketplace facilitator sales and direct sales toward threshold calculations, but 8 states only include direct sales.
-This is good news because likely most of your sales are on Amazon, not from your own website or Shopify.
+This is good news because most of your sales are on Amazon, not your own website or Shopify.

 Other marketplace facilitator items clarified in this MTC whitepaper include:

 - Definition of marketplace facilitator/provider.
 This is not an issue for companies such as Amazon, eBay, Walmart, but what about payment processors, advertisers, car rentals…?
 The types of companies are up in arms attempting to figure out if they need to collect sales tax on behalf of their customers or clients.